DAILY BREAD

 Exton Cafe, Oakham, Stamford, Market Harborough, West Bridgford, Oundle, Rothley, St Ives

 Hambleton Bakery is something of a local institution, the much loved sister café to Michelin starred Hambleton Hall.
-Founded in Rutland in 2008 by head baker Julian Carter and restaurateur Tim Hart, Hambleton Bakery set out to rediscover what good bread should taste like.
-Built on traditional methods, long fermentation and carefully sourced ingredients, it quickly grew from supplying local restaurants to becoming one of the region’s most respected artisan bakeries.
+Founded in 2008 by head baker Julian Carter and restaurateur Tim Hart, Hambleton Bakery set out to rediscover what good bread should taste like.
+Built on traditional methods, long fermentation and carefully sourced ingredients, it quickly became one of the region’s best loved bakeries.

 • Baines Bakery